If you’ve ever wanted to know what your brain does at work, then Art Markman has the answer.

 Art’s extensive research in cognitive science lets us know how to get our dream job, how to excel at work and how to find your next position.

 As big advocates of cognitive science and the learning journey, we presented Art with a collection of questions for your reading pleasure…

 How did you get into cognitive science?

 I went to college in the 1980s and thought I wanted to study either economics or physics.
 I took a few economics courses and didn’t love them, and I took a physics class, and it didn’t like me.
 Over time, I realized the courses I enjoyed (computer science, psychology, linguistics, anthropology, and philosophy) were all tied together through the discipline of cognitive science.
-I ultimately got a PhD in psychology, because computers in the 1980s weren’t really up to the task of intelligent behavior.
-I have stayed active in the field, serving as executive office for the cognitive science society for 3 years and editor of the society’s flagship journal Cognitive Science for 9 years.
+I ultimately got a PhD in psychology, because computers in the 1980s weren’t really up to the task of intelligent behaviour.
+I have stayed active in the field, serving as an executive officer for the cognitive science society for 3 years and editor of the society’s flagship journal Cognitive Science for 9 years.

 What inspired you to write ‘Bring your Brain to Work’?

 About 12 years ago, I started doing more work to bring insights from my field to a broader audience.
 That began a blog for Psychology Today as well as talks for companies and civic groups.
 About 6 years ago, I was asked to write a weekly column for the Fast Company website.
 I asked them to send me ideas for columns, and most of them were topics related to navigating career success from getting a job, to performing well to moving on to the next job.
 That led to Bring Your Brain to Work (which is the only book I have written whose title survived from the proposal all the way to the final product).

 What effect do the motivational brain, social brain and cognitive brain have on an employee’s engagement with training?